×

 If you are thinking about moving to Scottish Borders, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Scottish Borders, can vary greatly depending on the location and type of property.
 However, as of recent data, the average price for a property in this region is typically around the mid to high five-figure range in GBP.
 This can fluctuate and may be higher for larger, detached properties or properties in more desirable locations.
-It's always recommended to check the latest property listings for the most accurate and up-to-date information," said one expat in Scottish Borders.
+It's always recommended to check the latest property listings for the most accurate and up-to-date information," explained one expat living in Scottish Borders, Scotland.

 Should I buy or rent a home in Scottish Borders?